Timahoe Round Tower

-The round tower was built some time in the 1100s, on the site of a religious community founded by St. Mochua around 600.
-The tower rises almost 30 metres high and is more than 17 metres wide at its base.
-Its walls are nearly 2 metres thick.
-Inside there are five different floors, which were reached by ladders.
+The round tower was built some time in the 1100s, on the site of a religious community founded by Saint Mochua (a 7th-century warrior who converted to Christianity) around 600 AD.
+The tower rises almost 30 metres high and is more than 17 metres wide at its base, with walls that are nearly two metres thick.
+Inside there are five different floors, all of which were reached by ladders.

-The tower made it easy for travellers to find the monastery.
-Bells would be rung to call the monks to prayer and perhaps to signal when the monastery was under attack.
+In times gone by, Timahoe Round Tower was a beacon for travellers looking for the monastery.
+Bells contained within its stones would be rung to call the monks to prayer and perhaps to signal when the monastery was under attack.

-The tower stands in a lovely setting across a footbridge that crosses the Bauteogue River.
-Nearby, the former Church of Ireland is now used as a community facility and a ruined 17th Century castle contains elements from a 15th Century church.
+The tower stands in a picturesque setting, across a footbridge that crosses the Bauteogue River.
+Nearby, a former Church of Ireland building is now used as a community facility, while a ruined 17th-century castle contains elements from a 15th-century church.

-A sculpture in the tower grounds was commissioned by the local primary school.
-Entitled Mochua’s Desk, it depicts St. Mochua and the three pets in a famous story about the saint: a rooster who woke him, a mouse who nibbled his ear if he fell asleep while praying, and a fly that stopped at the word Mochua stopped on when reading his prayers.
+A sculpture in the tower grounds was commissioned by a local primary school: entitled Mochua’s Desk, it depicts Saint Mochua and his three pets in a famous story about the saint.
+It tells the story of the rooster who woke him, the mouse who nibbled his ear if he fell asleep while praying, and the fly that landed on the word Mochua paused at when reading his prayers.